darkoppressor/monsters/README.md

 ## License

-This project's source code is licensed under the MIT License.
-See [LICENSE.txt](docs/LICENSE.txt) for the full license text.
+This game's source code is licensed under the MIT License.
+See [LICENSE.md](docs/LICENSE.md) for the full license text.

 This game's data is not under the same license as the source code.
-See [CONTENT-LICENSE.txt](docs/CONTENT-LICENSE.txt) for game data licensing details.
+See [contentLicense.md](docs/contentLicense.md) for game data licensing details.